onyxcollc/KingJames_Vs_NBA/README.md

 2.What possible predictions could one come up with based on player offensive and defensive effectiveness?
 ```

-To answer these questions, I had to collect data from [basketball-reference] (https://www.basketball-reference.com/), which is a data source that deals with anything related to basketball.
+To answer these questions, I had to collect data from [basketball-reference](https://www.basketball-reference.com/), which is a data source that deals with anything related to basketball.
 I was able to aggragate raw data “Advanced Stats excel spreadsheet" and use Tableau to clean and visulize the data for better insight.

 ---